 A proper well-balanced and highly nutritious diet is essential for both partners.
 It was acknowledged in research that in young women less than 35 years of age, a healthy diet can heavily improve the success rate of an IVF treatment.
 Hence, especially during pregnancy via IVF, one must ensure that the right amount of nutrients are being consumed.

-If you don’t know what these nutrients should be, consider the following.
+If you don’t know what these nutrients should be, have a look at the diet plan for IVF success.

 IVF Diet: What to eat

-We have simplified your dietary plan for you.
+We have simplified your diet plan for IVF success for you.
 Here is a list of food items you should be willing to add to your meals, during your treatment cycle-

 - Fresh Fruits and Vegetables: Fruits and vegetables supply vitamins, proteins and fiber to our body.
 You can fill your grocery basket with strawberries, peaches, grapes, onions, oranges, cauliflower, kale, apple, tomatoes, pear, broccoli, spinach, carrots, sprouts, cucumbers, bananas, dates, melons, and peaches.